moderne-vulnerability-fixes-june2022/sling-org-apache-sling-feature-extension-apiregions/docs/api-regions.md

 For each property a JSON object contains additional information about this property.
 The following keys can be set:

-* 'type' : The type of the property, defaults to `STRING`.
+* `type` : The type of the property, defaults to `STRING`.
 The following types are supported:
   * STRING : A string value
   * LONG : A long value
   * INTEGER : An integer value